linktrendmedia/App-Legal-Suite/output/Public Privacy Policy.md

 **(a)** The Site uses Cookies in accordance with the Public Cookie Policy, which is incorporated by reference.

-**(b)** The Cookie Policy is available at [INSERT URL] and provides detailed information about the types of Cookies used, their purposes, and how to manage Cookie preferences.
+**(b)** The Cookie Policy is available at [HYPERLINK: INSERT URL] and provides detailed information about the types of Cookies used, their purposes, and how to manage Cookie preferences.

 ### 10.2 Cookie Consent